Diagnosing a ruptured disc

-After the medical history, physical exam and discussion of your symptoms, a ruptured disc diagnosis may include diagnostic and imaging tests, such as:
+After a medical history review, physical exam and discussion of your symptoms, a ruptured disc diagnosis may also require diagnostic and imaging tests, such as:

 - Blood tests

-Interestingly, some of these tests — like X-rays and blood tests – will not show the physician that you have a ruptured disc, but they will rule out other conditions like an infection, fracture or tumor.
-This exemplifies why diagnosing a ruptured disc can be difficult; its symptoms of numbness, weakness and tingling in the arm, lower back, thigh or leg can resemble other conditions, including sciatica or spinal stenosis.
+Some of these tests — like X-rays and blood tests — are not meant to reach a positive diagnosis of a ruptured disc, but can rule out other conditions like an infection, fracture or tumor.
+One reason diagnosing a ruptured disc can be difficult is because symptoms of numbness, weakness and tingling in the arm, lower back, thigh or leg can resemble other conditions, including sciatica or spinal stenosis.

-When a disc becomes damaged, either due to aging or injury, the outer layer known as the annulus fibrosus can break open and push out the material inside called nucleus pulposus, a jellylike material.
-With nowhere to go except into the narrow spinal canal, the nucleus pulposus can put pressure on the spine’s nerve roots or spinal cord, causing pain, numbness, weakness, tingling and other ruptured disc symptoms.
+When a disc becomes damaged, either due to aging or injury, the tough outer layer can break open and push out the jellylike material inside.
+A ruptured disc, also called a herniated disc, is not necessarily painful by itself, but it can put pressure on nerve roots or the spinal cord — causing pain, numbness, weakness, tingling both locally and radiating to the extremities.